Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33-metadyskolia.md

 This was a Problem: The AvaRíos-mindstate had recollections of an aphorism about "knowing thine enemy", but the enemy scarcely seemed to know itself.
 How were the humans supposed to form a coherent strategy in the face of that?
 How was the *Entity*?

 It could hoard all the computer cycles it wanted, if it didn’t know its enemy then the speculation was pointless.
 It had already prepared its translation matrix to allow humans to tap into Hierarchy data.
 What more did it have to offer?
-Nothing...But the data had to exist somewhere.
+Nothing...
+But the data had to exist somewhere.

 The question was, was the search for that data worth the risk?